merenlab/anvio.org/help/main/programs/anvi-analyze-synteny/index.md

                      &#45;&#45;analyze&#45;unknown&#45;functions
 </div>

-The disadvantage of the latter strategy is that since all genes with unknown functions will be considered the same, the frequency of ngrams that contain genes with unknown functions may be inflated in your final results.
+The primary limitation of this latter approach is that all genes lacking functional annotations are treated as identical entities, which may artificially inflate the frequency of ngrams containing unannotated genes in your final results.

 ### Run with multiple annotations

-If multiple gene annotation sources are provided (i.e., a pangenome for gene clusters identities as well as a functional annotation source), the user must define which annotation source will be used to create the <span class="artifact-n">[ngrams](/help/main/artifacts/ngrams)</span> using the parameter `--ngram-source`.
-The resulting <span class="artifact-n">[ngrams](/help/main/artifacts/ngrams)</span> will then be re-annotated with the second annotation source and also reported.
+When multiple gene annotation sources are provided (such as a pangenome database for gene cluster identities in addition to a functional annotation source), you must specify which annotation source will be used to construct the <span class="artifact-n">[ngrams](/help/main/artifacts/ngrams)</span> using the `--ngram-source` parameter.
+The resulting <span class="artifact-n">[ngrams](/help/main/artifacts/ngrams)</span> will subsequently be re-annotated with the secondary annotation source and reported accordingly.

 <div class="codeblock" markdown="1">
 anvi&#45;analyze&#45;synteny &#45;g <span class="artifact&#45;n">[genomes&#45;storage&#45;db](/help/main/artifacts/genomes&#45;storage&#45;db)</span> \